 Earlier in his opening address, the BON Chairman, John Ugbe, said the organisation will continue to strive towards ensuring adherence to the laid down rules and ethical conduct in the broadcast sector.

-Ugbe, who doubles as the Chief Executive Officer of Multichoice Nigeria Limited, unveiled the organization’s plan to commence the training and retraining of broadcast practitioners in April 2022.
+Ugbe, who doubles as the Chief Executive Officer of Multichoice Nigeria Limited, unveiled the organisation’s plan to commence the training and retraining of broadcast practitioners in April 2022.